The problem with volunteering in orphanages

 Children in institutions can often face a lack individual care, privacy and independence, and are at high risk of abuse, violence and exploitation.
 Children who grow up in orphanages are at higher risk of suicide, prostitution and involvement in criminal activity.

-On a recent trip to Cambodia hosted by Save the Children, Western Australian Senator Linda Reynolds learned of the harms done by orphanage tourism, “In Australia we know the negative physical and mental impacts of children in residential care – we should not be supporting these institutions overseas when community-based options are available,” she said.
+“In Australia we know the negative physical and mental impacts of children in residential care,” she says, “we should not be supporting these institutions overseas when community-based options are available.

 “Orphanage operators in Cambodia have been known to seek out children to live in their establishments and to provide payment or exercise coercion for their parents to give them up.